 Grand Opera House

-Despite the name, there's no opera here.
-Instead, there's a wide range of productions from live bands and popular musicals to stand-up...
+Despite the name, there's no opera here; instead, there's a wide range of entertainment from live bands and popular musicals to stand-up...

 Local produce gets a Mediterranean makeover at this bright and breezy bistro.
 Classic pizza and pasta dishes are complemented by more...

-This excellent museum has displays of everyday life through the centuries, with reconstructed domestic interiors, a Victorian street and a less-than-homely prison cell where you can try out a condemned man's bed – in this case, that of highwayman Dick Turpin (he was imprisoned here before being hanged in 1739).
+This excellent museum has displays of everyday life through the centuries, with reconstructed domestic interiors, a Victorian street and a prison cell where you can try out a condemned man's bed – in this case, that of highwayman Dick Turpin (imprisoned here before being hanged in 1739).
 There's a bewildering array of evocative objects from the past 400 years, gathered together by a certain Dr Kirk from the 1920s onwards for fear the items would become obsolete and disappear completely.
-He wasn't far wrong, which makes this place all the more interesting.